kammitama5/kammitama5.github.io/_posts/2018-1-27-Saturday-January-27th.md

 <img src="/images/scon18/s9.png" width="400">

 - People were making robots and stuff with a plethora of legos available.
 You could pretty much build whatever you wanted.
-Oh, and there were tools and there was hot glue and soldering irons.
+Oh, and there were tools and there was hot glue (and soldering irons).

 ## Hammer Jenga